 Yes.
 The initial sign-up process takes only about 10 minutes, and once everything is input in our system, there’s hardly anything you have to do at all.
-We let you know when and how much you need to pay your employee (we can even coordinate direct deposit), plus we take care of all your quarterly and year-end reporting.
-All you have to do is watch for our email alerts and e-sign and/or make changes when necessary.
+We let you know when and how much you need to pay your employee (we can even do direct deposit for you free of charge), plus we take care of all your quarterly and year-end reporting.

 When you use Poppins Payroll, you get the benefit of guaranteed accuracy and on-time remittance (payment) of your due taxes.
 Our experts understand every detail of these laws, so you can trust you’re in very capable hands.
 If anything were to ever go wrong, we’re here to fix the problem at absolutely no cost to you, no questions asked.